chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 1. Add the HelloWorldChaos object in the controller manager [main.go](https://github.com/pingcap/chaos-mesh/blob/master/cmd/controller-manager/main.go#L104).

-**Note:** You will notice existing chaos types such as PodChaos, NetworkChaos and IOChaos.
-Add the new type below them.
+    You will notice existing chaos types such as PodChaos, NetworkChaos and IOChaos.
+Add the new type below them:

 ```golang
 	if err = (&controllers.HelloWorldChaosReconciler{